yuxuanwu1234567/nokov-vm/README.md

 Downloading
 -----------
-The Bitcraze VM can be downloaded via the [Github Release Page](https://github.com/bitcraze/bitcraze-vm/releases)
+The Nokov VM can be downloaded via the [Github Release Page](https://github.com/NOKOV-MOCAP/nokov-vm/releases)

 Installing
 ----------